cyberbotics/webots-doc/reference/robot.md

 The [Robot](#robot) node can be used as basis for building a robot, e.g., an articulated robot, a humanoid robot, a wheeled robot.
 If you would like to build a robot with supervisor capabilities use the [Supervisor](supervisor.md) node instead (Webots PRO license required).

-> **Note**: Logically, if the Robot node has one or more Solid (or derived) ancestor nodes, then the physical properties of the ancestor nodes will affect the Robot node physical behavior.
+> **Note**: Logically, if the Robot node has one or more Solid (or derived) ancestor nodes, then the physical properties of the ancestor nodes will affect the Robot node's physical behavior.

 ### Field Summary